 How to open a Margin Trading account on Binance

 You will now be on your account dashboard.
 You can see your account balances from this page.
-Below “Balance Details” click on “Margin” to begin the process of opening your margin trading account on Binance.
-You will need to have completed identity verification (KYC) and make sure your country is not in the blacklist.
+Below “Balance Details”, click on “Margin” to begin the process of opening your margin trading account on Binance.
+You will need to have completed identity verification (KYC) and make sure your country is not on the blacklist.
 It is also mandatory that you enable 2FA.

-Next, you will see a reminder about the risks of margin trading.
-Please read it and, if you are willing to proceed, click on the “Open margin account” button.
+Next, you will see a pop-out window about the margin trading quiz.
+Please complete it and, if you are willing to proceed, click on the “Start the Quiz” button.